YouTube employee describes seeing 'blood drips on the floor' amid active shooter reports

 Vadim Lavrusik, who also says he works in the product department at YouTube, said he heard shots and saw people running while he was sitting at his desk.

-"Now barricaded inside a room with coworkers," Lavrusik said in a tweet that has been shared nearly 20,000 times.
+"Now barricaded inside a room with coworkers," Lavrusik said in a tweet that has been shared tens of thousands of times.

 About 20 minutes later, Lavrusik confirmed that he was safely evacuated, adding that he's "all shakin up."